chopmo/rasmusrn.github.io/_posts/2015-05-10-determinism-and-fixed-point-math.markdown

 For this reason I'll probably only use Fixie in parts of the game where I need determinisn, that is the "state simulation", e.g. physics, AI, etc. Rendering and animation is not required to be synchronized down the last bit, so here I'll stick with good old floating point (`float`, `double`, etc.).

-Full source of is available on GitHub [here](https://github.com/rasmusrn/fixie).
+Full source of Fixie is available on GitHub [here](https://github.com/rasmusrn/fixie).

 Learning about fixed point math and implementing Fixie have been great fun.
 Next I need to actually use it with my state simulation logic.
 When the state simulation is fully deterministic, I should be able to synchronize thousands of entities across the network.
 It will be glorious!